ReDI-School/redi-js-nrw/lesson19.md

 ### Medium

-Write a function to take on object containing multiple items in the order, the outcome I would expect is:
+Write a function to take one object containing multiple items in the order, the outcome I would expect is:

 ```js
 // the starting storage and recipes from previous slides